oncodash/oncodash/oncodash-app/docs/sphinx-js/source/index.rst

 The preferred composition architecture in Oncodash is to use composition of classes, using Lit's *reactive controllers* instead of *mixins*, unless necessary.

-See `Lit's documentation <https://lit.dev/docs/composition/component-composition/>`_ for more details.
+See :ref:`widgets_composition` for an example and more explanations.

 ************